Europe's ports under the influence of drug trafficking

 Revelation and consequences

-The “Gayane” case came to light through reporting by Bloomberg Businessweek.
-US authorities seized the ship, searched the containers and seized over 15,000 blocks of cocaine.
-Several crew members were arrested and the shipping company faces a $700 million fine.
+The "Gayane" case came to light due to the reporting of Bloomberg Businessweek.
+US authorities confiscated the ship, searched the containers and secured over 15,000 cocaine blocks.
+Several crew members were arrested and the shipping company threatens a fine of $ 700 million.

 A turning point for the industry

-The “Gayane” case could be a turning point for the shipping industry.
-As freight forwarders, we understand the need for stricter controls and compliance standards to prevent criminal activity.
-The shipping company in question is now investing millions in new technologies to detect smuggling and emphasizes the need for industry-wide cooperation to combat drug trafficking.
+The "Gayane" case could be a turning point for the shipping industry.
+As a freight forwarder, we know about the need for stricter controls and compliance standards to prevent criminal activities.
+The affected shipping company is now investing millions in new technologies for smuggling detection and emphasizes the need for industry -wide cooperation to combat drug trafficking.

 The need for a rethink

-To maintain its integrity and regain public trust, the shipping industry should fundamentally improve its security measures.
-The discovery of cocaine on the “Gayane” serves as an alarming signal and makes it clear that urgent action is needed.
+In order to preserve their integrity and regain the trust of the public, the shipping industry should fundamentally improve its security measures.
+The cocaine find on the "Gayane" serves as an alarming signal and makes it clear that there is an urgent need for action.

 Conclusion

-The discovery of cocaine on the “Gayane” and the recent discovery of 35 tons of cocaine in the port of Hamburg are shocks for the shipping industry and highlight the need for consistent action against drug trafficking and organized crime.
-These cases serve as a wake-up call for the industry and all players in the supply chain to work together to combat this global problem.
+The cocaine find on the "Gayane" and the latest find of 35 tons of cocaine in the port of Hamburg are shocks for the shipping industry and illustrate the need for a consistent approach to drug trafficking and organized crime.
+These cases serve as a wake -up call for the industry and all actors in the supply chain to tackle this global problem together.

 As freight forwarders, we have also had experience with smuggling attempts.
 One of our drivers was once caught trying to smuggle cigarettes in a truck.
 Such incidents show that the threat of smuggling is ever-present and that we must remain vigilant to prevent illegal activities.